I was recently featured on Such A Voice's website as part of their Staff Spotlight interviews. The article in its entirety can be found here or below:

 How did you first get started in voice-over?

 About 14 years ago, I moved out to Los Angeles to pursue my dream of working on-camera in film & TV.
 Truthfully, I never had any interest in voice-over!
-People would tell me that I had a good sound for it and that I should look into becoming a voice actor but… I can be really, really stubborn when it comes to taking other people’s advice, especially when it’s about my own personal life choices.
+People would tell me that I had a good sound for it and that I should look into becoming a voice actor but… I can be really stubborn when it comes to taking other people’s advice about my own personal life choices.
 Then about 10 years ago, I was asked by an acquaintance at Pandora Radio to send in a demo.
 I know it sounds crazy but I was reluctant to do so; I had it in my head that I was only going to be working on-camera.
-Like I said, stubborn!
 Long story short, I got on their roster, started recording commercials and promos regularly, found the work to be a lot more fun that I had imagined (and kicked myself for not starting sooner), slowly built up my contacts and repeat clients through P2P sites and other avenues, and before I knew it, voice-over was my full time job.

 What is the most memorable VO job you have ever done?

 Most of the VO work I’ve done falls within the commercial, promo, and narration realms but a few years ago I did dip my toe into video game dubbing and worked on one of the Blade & Soul games.
 I booked the job right around the time that I was placing most of my energy and focus on my intuitive guidance business, otherwise I probably would have pursued more of those opportunities.
 It was truly one of my favorite work experiences.
 I loved getting to voice different characters.